Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 6. Get the right software systems in place

 Businesses today are blessed by the volume of technology available to simplify workflows and increase efficiency.
-And for companies spread across several locations, reducing as much manual work as possible is vital if they want to make remote working a long-term success.
+Reducing as much manual work as possible is vital for companies spread across several locations to make remote working a long-term success.

 Areas where companies should consider using software to automate or simplify work processes:

 It’s also worth using software to help team members track paid time off and manage sales and marketing analytics.
-By using technology to streamline workflows and automate processes, remote teams will have more time to focus on more critical tasks.
-For example, overtime calculator can be a huge help, allowing you to plan your budget and precisely calculate your employees' overtime hours.
+By using technology to streamline workflows and automate processes, remote teams will have more time to focus on critical tasks.
+For example, an overtime calculator can help you plan your budget and precisely calculate your employees' overtime hours.

 7. Fine-tune your remote work strategy to achieve long-term success